Sudhagad Photos

 Camping and overnight stay: Camping can be done if you are planning to couple your trek with Sarasgad fort.
 Otherwise it does not make a lot of sense to camp at Sudhagad.

 Carry some ready to cook food that can be made at night on a bonfire.
 Also ensure that for overnight trek you carry plenty of water, at least 4 litres per person.
-The villages surrounding the fort are quite remote and hence we recommend that you carry water and food from the city itself.

 Please leave a comment below for others if you have been to Sudhagad or you have any questions related to Sudhagad trek.